Theodore Roosevelt Island

 A smattering of buildings were clustered further down the hill, including slave quarters, kitchens, stables, workshops, and an ice house.
 Today the island is covered with a dense canopy of trees, but in the early 1800s it was a patchwork of carefully laid out cotton and corn fields, with a broad tree-lined avenue running north-south down the middle.

 John had friends in Washington high society, and he maintained a perpetual open house at the mansion, with its well-stocked wine cellars and stately ballroom.
-Presidents Washington, Jefferson, Madison, and Monroe; Chief Justice John Marshall; and King Louis of France (the one who got guillotined) are all known to have visited the island.
+Presidents Washington, Jefferson, Madison, and Monroe; and Chief Justice John Marshall; are all known to have visited the island.

 When he wasn’t partying on the island, John Mason was actively involved in several business ventures in Washington.
 He served as president of local businesses like the struggling Potowmack Canal Company, and in 1815 purchased the nearby Columbia Cannon Foundry, a once nationally famous arms manufacturer.